lemlac/mulem/docs/reference.md

 Both accept an optional label to target an outer loop.

 ```
-loop:outer x in 0...100 then
+loop.outer x in 0...100 then
-    loop:inner y in 0...100 then
+    loop y in 0...100 then
         if x * y >= 100 then
-            break:inner
+            continue.outer
         if x * y == 77 then
-            break:outer
+            break.outer
 ```

 Pass a value to `break`, that becomes the value of the block, analogous to `return` for function.

 ```
-x = do:block
+x = do.block
     if cond then
-        break:block 5
+        break.block 5
     4

 print("{x}")     -- Prints either "4" or "5"